mgronhol/hawthorn-ruby/README.md

 In graph databases you represent your data as nodes and connections ( edges ) between them.
 Each node can have multiple properties ( so they work a bit like a key-value store) and each edge has type and weight.

 Currently Hawthorn runs in non-persistent in-memory mode.
-This will changed in future.
+This will change in future.

 See examples & wikipedia for more info.